wftutorials/android-beginner-tutorial/README.md

 We can place an image on a textview.
 Let see how.

-Just add the following attribute
+Just add the following attribute in the textview

 ```java
 android:drawableLeft="@drawable/ic_save"
 ```

-And the above to the textview. `ic_save` is a drawable we added to the drawable folder.
+Adding the above to the textview where `ic_save` is a drawable we added to the drawable folder gives us the results shown below.

 [drawable_left_textview.png]